gespla-iph-ufrgs/gespla/README.md

 ```

 ## Modules are independent
 The modules are independent from each other.
-This means that only one or module may be used.
-It does not going to crash.
+This means that any subset of modules can be used without crash concerns.

 ## Functions may have local dependencies
 Functions defined in a single module may depend on other local functions.
 Unless full code inspection, avoid to simply copying functions to your code.
 Instead, use the entire module as a dependency.